 Your second reason is The White Blouse, set in a hotel with ugly problems including corruption, abuse of women and a guest with unpleasant sexual proclivities.
 The White Blouse has a couple of scenes which are not for the squeamish.
 Actually, all of the Hotel Stories are intended for adult readers, although none is erotic or explicit.

 Your third reason is Gents, an adventure set in sunny Florida.
 It involves a congress of hoteliers; a dodgy night-club; alligators; corporate in-fighting; and an ambitious male colleague who does not respect Ms N. This is, of course, a mistake.

 Your fourth reason is Britches, which records how Ms N and Tatiana first met.
 Tatiana and Ms N sort out the hotel owner from hell using a Combined Burns Night and St Patrick’s Day Ball (they exist!
 I’ve been to one); the President of China; a whisky-tasting; a giant cake; and something Tatiana finds under a handsome Scotsman’s kilt.

-Your fifth reason is Too Cool to be Corporate.
+Your fifth reason is Ask for Scarlett.
 You can find out why, at the Caravanserai Ultra Platinum – “the coolest and most ecological as well as the most luxurious hotel on earth”, Tatiana says “every paradise contains a serpent”; how Ms N solves a problem no-one else can identify; and how environmental claptrap can sell hotel rooms.

 Your sixth reason is The Swedish Woman.
 In an elevator awash with blood, a man lies dead.
 Can Ms N and Tatiana identify the murderer before the 100% untainted-by-corruption-of-any-kind Minister of Justice, who is present in the lobby, can summon the police?
 A whodunnit thriller.